riverdaleGithub/processing_23_24/2/readme.md

 # 🌌 Solar System in Processing 🪐

 Hello, budding astronomers and programmers!
 Let's embark on an interstellar journey to create a static solar system today.
 And don't worry, soon we'll make those planets revolve! 🚀 First, you should click on the gif below to decide which phase of our solar system you will simulate.

-Before moving on, you must have your idea/plan peer-reviewed by three other students, and you will be asked to explain the <a href="https://processing.org/reference/translate_.html"> `translate(x,y)` function</a>
+Before moving on, you must have your idea/plan peer-reviewed by three other students, and you will be asked to explain the <a href="https://processing.org/reference/translate_.html"> `translate(x,y)` function</a>, use user input via the mouse, a conditional based on said input, and some pretty shapes 💖

 <a href="https://youtu.be/TBikbn5XJhg?feature=shared"><img src="solar.gif" aalt="meow" width="500" height="500"></a>